 Lying About Your Assets

-The income test can be described as a complex evaluation of a person’s income sources and if such sources meet the average income in your state for the number of individuals in your household.
-If you have income that is above the medial income in Austin TX, your petition will be rejected.
+One of the eligibility requirements is the means test, which is a complex evaluation of a person’s income sources.
+The test determines whether the individual’s income meets the average income in their state for the number of people in their household.
+If your income is above the median income in your state, your Chapter 7 bankruptcy petition may be rejected.

 Having Filed For Bankruptcy Previously